Integrating Ethics in a Data Science Project:

 10 Questions a Data Science Project Team Should Ask

-While the potential ethics issues that might arise when using data science and artificial intelligence has certainly been in the popular press recently, there is not been as much discussion with respect to how a data science team should incorporate ethics within a project.
+While the potential ethical issues that might arise when using data science and artificial intelligence have certainly been in the popular press recently, there is not been as much discussion with respect to how a data science team should incorporate ethics within a project.
 Furthermore, despite this recent publicity, via a recent survey of data scientists, I found that many data scientists still do not focus on the ethical conundrums that they might encounter.

 To help ensure ethics is considered during a data science project, below are 10 questions a data science manager should ask, to ensure potential ethics conundrums are identified and discussed.

 Ethics Training and Consulting

 Ten Data Science Ethics Questions

 Q1: Which laws and regulations might be applicable to our project?

 It is important to consider which laws and regulations might be relevant, what these laws are designed to protect or accomplish, and what the impact may be of not taking them into account.
 This includes considering recent regulations such as GDPR (the European General Data Protection Regulation).

 It should be clear who will be accountable to minimize the harm that could be done by the project.
 Accountability includes ensuring the project team proactively identifies potential stakeholders and evaluates harms such as possible disproportionate effects that may arise from the application of a model.

 Q3: How might the legal rights of an individual be impinged by our use of data?